Seanpquan/Connect-4-Game/README.md

 # Connect-4-Game
-A recreation of the popular 2-player game, Connect-4.
+My version of the popular 2-player game, Connect-4.